 By Louise Norris

-Programmers are still scrambling to fix the glitches that remain in the Cover Oregon system so that it can be used by the general public to enroll on their own.
+Programmers are still scrambling to fix the glitches that remain in the Cover Oregon system so that it can be used by the general public to enroll on their own, but they’ve conceded that it would not be ready by the end of March (Oregon residents have until the end of April to enroll, however).
 And Oregon lawmakers are calling for an investigation into what went wrong with the exchange and how federal funds were spent along the way, further intensifying the pressure on Cover Oregon’s managers and IT team.

 Despite the fact that Cover Oregon was the only exchange relying solely on paper applications for the first four months of open enrollment, its total enrollment numbers are around the middle of the road when compared with enrollment in other states – all of which have been using much more efficient online applications for months.

 In late December, Cover Oregon pulled its advertising after spending $8 million so far to publicize the embattled exchange.
 On January 18, the Oregonian released a detailed report publicizing the fact that some officials in Oregon had been voicing concerns about the exchange as early as the fall of 2011.